 Terms and conditions

-The Grants Scheme terms and conditions answer more questions about who can or can’t apply.
+The Grants Scheme terms and conditions give more information on how the scheme works.
 Before you apply, make sure you've read and understood the terms and conditions.